Darren Reisig

-Darren Reisig (born March 23, 1968 in Victoria, British Columbia) is a former professional lacrosse player and was recently an assistant coach of the Victoria Shamrocks.
+Darren Reisig (born March 23, 1968, in Victoria, British Columbia) is a former professional lacrosse player and is currently an assistant coach of the Victoria Shamrocks Junior A team.
 Darren is also a teacher and athletic director at Claremont Secondary School.
 He runs the Claremont Sports Institute for aquatics, golf, rowing and lacrosse.
-Darren is the head coach of the lacrosse program as well as coaching golf and girls junior basketball.
+Darren is the head coach of the lacrosse program.

 Darren also runs the BC's Best Lacrosse Player Showcase tournament which hosts the top 150 high school field lacrosse players in the province, along with coaches representing colleges from all across the U.S. This tournament is usually held in June.

 In August Darren, and Fred Jenner run Camp Rocks summer field lacrosse camps.

+Darren will be inducted. as an athlete, into the Greater Victoria Sports Hall of Fame October 25th, 2025.

 NLL career

 Reisig began his NLL career with the Vancouver Ravens in the 2002 NLL season.
-He was appointed the Vancouver Ravens' first captain prior to their opening game on November 17, 2001 in Toronto.
+He was appointed the Vancouver Ravens' first captain prior to their opening game on November 17, 2001, in Toronto against the Rock.
 Reisig played for the Ravens until 2004, and has since played for the San Jose Stealth and the Portland LumberJax.

 Reisig was named to the North team for the All-Star game in the 2002 NLL season.